JeremyNevill/shortee/README.md

 # Shortee

-Shortee is a gem for parsing small messages called Shorts, which use the Shortee Syntax.
+Shortee is a gem for parsing small messages which use the Shortee Syntax.

 The Shortee Syntax enables a user to record events that they wish to track, examples being business mileage, calories eaten, miles cycled, etc.

 The specification for a Shortee Syntax can be found at https://github.com/JeremyNevill/shortee/blob/master/Shortee_specification.md

+To view a website using Shortee in production visit http://firework.com

 ## Installation